GhostPack/PSPKIAudit/README.md

 **NOTE:** this particular check in PSPKIAudit only checks if NTLM is present for any published enrollment endpoints. *It does NOT check if Extended Protection for Authentication is present for these NTLM-enabled endoints, so false positives may occur!*

+> [!IMPORTANT]
+> NTLM authentication is disabled for accounts in the Protected Users group.
+This check may fail if running PSPKIAudit while logged in as a Protected User.

 ### Details <!-- omit in toc -->

 AD CS supports several HTTP-based enrollment methods via additional AD CS server roles that administrators can install.
 These HTTP-based certificate enrollment interfaces are all vulnerable NTLM relay attacks.